line/abc-user-feedback/README.md

 - SMTP - for mail verification during making accounts
 - [OpenSearch v2.16](https://opensearch.org/) - for performance on searching feedback

-You can use the [docker-compose.infra-amd64.yml](/docker/docker-compose.infra-amd64.yml) file for requirements.
+You can use the [docker-compose.infra.yml](/docker/docker-compose.infra.yml) file for requirements.

-For ARM architecture, use the [docker-compose.infra-arm64.yml](/docker/docker-compose.infra-arm64.yml) file.

 ### Docker Hub Images